 Parental control apps can help in filtering inappropriate content.
-It can help by blocking the advertisement of explicit content on different websites.
-It also helps in blocking unwanted content that maybe pornography or other inappropriate sites.
+For example, it can help by blocking the advertisement of explicit content on different websites.
+It also helps in blocking unwanted content that may be pornography or other inappropriate sites.

 You can also block sites that link to the dark web, gambling apps, and addictive gaming sites too from the web browser of the mobile phones of your children.

 Some of the best and most popular parental control applications are listed below.
 Of course, all of these applications have similar basic features of every parental control.
 But some features that stand out among them are also mentioned below.

 Fenced.ai is a parental control application that is deemed to be the best.
 It is a monitoring and surveillance application for parents and has proper backup and monitoring features.

 They offer a range of features in their primary and premium plans.
 They are one of the best internet solutions to protect your kids from potential dangers.
 Fenced.ai will help you prevent and stop any harmful and inappropriate content from reaching your kid.

 One of the best features of fenced.ai is it provides a wifi logger feature that will notify you if they connect to some unsafe wifi.
 Likewise, you can even create a virtual fence through this app.